mm80843/T3.5/docs/Benef/PBN__Benef_1066.md

 # __Financial stability and poverty reduction__

-## Name of the Benefit

-Access to financial resources and reduced risk of food insecurity

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved financial well-being, reduced risk of undernutrition](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1191.md)